zhijunchen-ai/zhijunchen-ai.github.io/_pages/about.md

 Looking ahead, I aim to embark on research that is more fundamental, generalizable, and of broader significance.

 **Collaboration.**
-If you are interested in discussing research collaboration, please feel free to email me.
+I am actively seeking collaborations.
+If you are interested in discussing ideas, collaborating on papers, or other related opportunities, please feel free email me.